-Metallurgy, transportation, aerospace and petrochemicals are the sectors in India with the most potential to adopt IoT and AI-based solutions, according to Zyfra CEO Igor Bogachev
+Zyfra CEO Igor Bogachev-Metallurgy, transportation, aerospace and petrochemicals are the sectors in India with the most potential to adopt IoT and AI-based solutions

-The first Indo-Russia joint projects in the field of artificial intelligence (AI) and the Internet of Things (IoT) are likely to take off this year.
+Recently it has been reported that the first Indo-Russia joint projects in the field of artificial intelligence (AI) and the Internet of Things (IoT) are likely to start in 2019.

 He also noted that metallurgy, transportation, aerospace and petrochemicals are the sectors in India with the most potential to adopt IoT and AI-based solutions.